 - How is tuition assistance paid out?
 Does the employer pay the school’s bursar or financial aid office directly?
 Does the employee pay the school upfront and apply for a reimbursement from work?
 If so, with whom does the employee put in a reimbursement request?

 - Must the employee maintain full-time employment status while participating in the tuition assistance program?
+Can the employee take a leave of absence for the duration of their education or shift to part-time employment?

 - For how long do employees need to work at the company to receive these benefits?